silviu-life/story-spirals-scored/README.md

 ## Overview

-The script connects to a MongoDB database to retrieve and rank stories based on their votes and their parent stories' votes.
+The script processes story data from either MongoDB or a JSON file to rank stories based on their votes and their parent stories' votes.
 Each story's final score is calculated by considering:
 - Direct votes on the story itself
 - Votes on parent stories (with diminishing weight)

 ## Features

-- Connects to MongoDB using environment variables for configuration
+- Flexible data source: Can read from MongoDB or local JSON file
 - Calculates weighted scores for stories considering their entire parent chain
 - Upvotes count as +1, downvotes as -1
 - Parent stories' votes are weighted with a decay factor (0.9 by default)